Nathan-Waters/PizzaPlanet/README.md

 **10. Your submission shows adequate effort for a final project in a full-stack web development course.**
 - Throughout this quarter we have learned a lot of new techniques and skills surrounding fullstack web development all of which we have been able to work into this project.

-**BONUS: Incorporates Ajax that access data from a JSON file, PHP script, or API.**
-- Our project does not incorporate Ajax.

 # UML Class Diagram
 - ![img.png](images/img3.png)![img_1.png](images/img_1.png)